-Proactive replication strategies are not practical in a highly dynamic content networking setting, which is likely to be the case for most of the Internet overlays and P2P applications we envision.
-This is due to a variety of reasons:

-- Fluid group membership makes it impractical for nodes to decide what to replicate based on which (and where) objects are replicated in the group. - 2.
-Access patterns, as well as access costs, may be highly dynamic (due to bursty network/server loads), necessitating that the selection of replicas and their placement be done continuously, which is not practical. - 3.
-Both the identification of the appropriate reinvocation times [22] and the estimation of the nonstationary demands (or, equivalently, the timescale for a stationarity assumption to hold) [12] are nontrivial problems. - Content objects may be dynamic and/or may expire, necessitating the use of "pull" (that is, on-demand caching) as opposed to "push" (that is, proactive replication) approaches.

-Using on-demand caching is the most widely acceptable and natural solution to all of these issues because it requires no a priori knowledge of local/group demand patterns and, as a consequence, responds dynamically to changes in these patterns over time (for example, the introduction of new objects, reduction in the popularity of older ones, etc.).
+Distributed Selfish Caching: Proactive replication strategies are not practical in a highly dynamic content networking setting, which is likely to be the case for most of the Internet overlays and P2P applications we envision.
+This is due to a variety of reasons: (1) Fluid group membership makes it impractical for nodes to decide what to replicate based on what (and where) objects are replicated in the group.
+(2) Access patterns as well as access costs may be highly dynamic (due to bursty network/server loads), necessitating that the selection of replicas and their placement be done continuously, which is not practical.
+(3) Both the identification of the appropriate re-invocation times [22] and the estimation of the non-stationary demands (or equivalently, the timescale for a stationarity assumption to hold) [12] are non-trivial problems.
+(4) Content objects may be dynamic and/or may expire, necessitating the use of "pull" (i.e., on-demand caching) as opposed to "push" (i.e., pro-active replication) approaches.
+Using on-demand caching is the most widely acceptable and natural solution to all of these issues because it requires no a priori knowledge of local/group demand patterns and, as a consequence, responds dynamically to changes in these patterns over time (e.g., introduction of new objects, reduction in the popularity of older ones, etc.)

-Therefore, in this paper, we consider the problem of Distributed Selfish Caching (DSC), which can be seen as the online counterpart to the DSR problem.
-In DSC, we adopt an object caching model, whereby a node employs a demand-driven temporary storage of objects, combined with replacement.
+Therefore, in this paper we consider the problem of Distributed Selfish Caching (DSC), which can be seen as the on-line counterpart to the DSR problem.
+In DSC, we adopt an object caching model, whereby a node employs demand-driven temporary storage of objects, combined with replacement.
 At this juncture, it is important to note that we make a clear distinction between replication and caching.
-Although these terms may be seen as similar (and indeed used interchangeably in much of the literature), we note that for our purposes they carry quite different meanings and implications.
-Replication amounts to maintaining permanent copies, whereas caching amounts to maintaining temporary copies.
+While these terms may be seen as similar (and indeed used interchangeably in much of the literature), we note that for our purposes they carry quite different meanings and implications.
+Replication amounts to maintaining permanent copies whereas caching amounts to maintaining temporary copies.
 This changes fundamentally the character and the methodologies used in analyzing DSR and DSC.

-1.3 Causes of Mistreatments under DSC

-We begin our examination of DSC by considering the operational characteristics of a group of nodes involved in a distributed caching solution.
+Causes of Mistreatments Under DSC: We begin our examination of DSC by first considering the operational characteristics of a group of nodes involved in a distributed caching solution.
 This examination will enable us to identify two key culprits for the emergence of mistreatment phenomena.